-The shares of the Investment Company are not, have not been and will not be authorised in accordance with the latest version of the U.S. Securities Act of 1933 (the "Securities Act") or the stock market regulations of individual federal states or local authorities of the United States of America or its territories or possessions either in the ownership or under the jurisdiction of the United States of America, including the Commonwealth of Puerto Rico (the "United States"), or otherwise registered or transferred, offered or sold directly or indirectly to or in favour of a U.S. person, as defined in the Securities Act.

-The Investment Company is not and will not be authorised or registered in accordance with the latest version of the U.S. Investment Company Act of 1940 (the "Investment Company Act") or in accordance with the laws of individual federal states of the USA, and shareholders have no claim to the benefit of registration under said act.
+The shares of the Investment Company sub-fund are not, have not been and will not be authorised in accordance with the latest version of the U.S. Securities Act of 1933 (the "Securities Act") or the stock market regulations of individual federal states or local authorities of the United States of America or its territories or possessions either in the ownership or under the jurisdiction of the United States of America, including the Commonwealth of Puerto Rico (the "United States"), or otherwise registered or transferred, offered or sold directly or indirectly to or in favour of a U.S. person.
+The Investment Company is not and will not be authorised or registered in accordance with the latest version of the U.S. Investment Company Act of 1940 (the "Investment Company Act") or in accordance with the laws of individual federal states of the USA, and shareholders have no claim to the benefit of registration under said Act.

 In addition to the other requirements set out in the Prospectus, Articles of Association or the subscription form, investors must (a) not be "U.S. persons" within the meaning of the definition of Regulation S of the Securities Act, (b) not be "specified U.S. persons" as defined in the Foreign Account Tax Compliance Act ("FATCA") (c) be "non-U.S. persons" within the meaning of the Commodity Exchange Act and (d) not be "U.S. persons" within the meaning of the latest version of the U.S. Internal Revenue Code of 1986 (the "Code") and in accordance with the U.S. Treasury Regulations enacted pursuant to the Code.
-If you require further information, please contact the Management Company.

-Persons who wish to acquire shares must give written confirmation that they meet the requirements of the previous paragraph.
+Further information is available on request from the Management Company.
+Persons wishing to acquire shares must confirm in writing that they meet the requirements of the previous paragraph.

-FATCA was passed as part of the Hiring Incentives to Restore Employment Act of March 2010 in the United States.
-FATCA obliges financial institutions outside of the United States of America ("foreign financial institutions" - FFIs) to transfer information on an annual basis regarding the financial accounts held directly or indirectly by specified U.S. persons to the U.S. tax authorities (Internal Revenue Service - IRS).
+FATCA was adopted as part of the Hiring Incentives to Restore Employment Act of March 2010 in the United States.
+FATCA obliges financial institutions outside of the United States of America ("foreign financial institutions" - FFIs) to transfer information on an annual basis regarding financial accounts held directly or indirectly by specified U.S. persons to the US tax authorities (Internal Revenue Service - IRS).
 A withholding tax of 30% will be deducted from certain types of U.S. income from FFIs which do not meet this obligation.

-On 28 March 2014, the Grand Duchy of Luxembourg entered into an Intergovernmental Agreement ("IGA"), in accordance with model 1, and a related memorandum of understanding with the United States of America.
+On 28 March 2014, the Grand Duchy of Luxembourg entered into an intergovernmental agreement ("IGA"), in accordance with model 1, and a related memorandum of understanding with the United States of America.